ghxiao/drew/README.md

 References
 ----------

+[1] Guohui Xiao, Thomas Eiter and Stijn Heymans.
+The DReW System for Nonmonotonic DL-Programs.
+In: _Proceedings of Joint Conference of the Sixth Chinese Semantic Web Symposium and the First Chinese Web Science Conference (SWWS 2012)_.

-[1] T. Eiter, M. Ortiz, M. Simkus, T. Tran, and G. Xiao.
+[2] T. Eiter, M. Ortiz, M. Simkus, T. Tran, and G. Xiao.
 Query rewriting for Horn-SHIQ plus rules.
 In Proc. of _AAAI 2012_.
 AAAI.

-[2] T. Eiter, T. Krennwallner, P. Schneider, and G. Xiao.
+[3] T. Eiter, T. Krennwallner, P. Schneider, and G. Xiao.
 Uniform Evaluation of Nonmonotonic DL-Programs.
 In _FoIKS'12_, pages 1–22.
 Springer.

-[3] Guohui Xiao and Thomas Eiter.
+[4] Guohui Xiao and Thomas Eiter.
 Inline evaluation of hybrid knowledge bases – PhD description.
 In _Proc.
 5th International Conference on Web Reasoning and Rule Systems (RR 2011)_, pages 300–305.
 Springer, 2011.

-[4] S. Heymans, T. Eiter, and G. Xiao.
+[5] S. Heymans, T. Eiter, and G. Xiao.
 Tractable reasoning with DL-programs over datalog- rewritable description logics.
 In Proc. of _ECAI 2010_.
 IOS Press.

-[5] G. Xiao, S. Heymans, and T. Eiter.
+[6] G. Xiao, S. Heymans, and T. Eiter.
 DReW: a reasoner for datalog-rewritable description logics and dl-programs.
 In _Informal Proc.
 1st Int’l Workshop on Business Models, Business Rules and Ontologies (BuRO 2010)_, 2010.

 Contact
 -------